Avengers: Endgame – what happens next?

 - Listen to the RadioTimes.com Podcast now: subscribe on iTunes /subscribe on Google Podcasts

-This, in turn, means that we might not be getting future Iron Man or Captain America films going forward – though there should be plenty of other sequels to keep us going in their absence.
+It’s also no secret that we probably won’t be getting many future Iron Man or Captain America films going forward – though there should be plenty of other sequels to keep us going in their absence.

 Planned sequels